- The number of nodes in a cluster running YB-Masters must equal the replication factor.

 You can see that the three YB-Masters were able to discover each other and were also able to elect a Raft leader among themselves (the remaining two act as Raft followers).

 For the masters that become followers, you will see the following line in the log.

 I0912 16:11:07.419591 8030 sys_catalog.cc:332] T 00000000000000000000000000000000 P bc42e1c52ffe4419896a816af48226bc [sys.catalog]: This master's current role is: FOLLOWER

 For the master that becomes the leader, you will see the following line in the log.

 I0912 16:11:06.899287 27220 raft_consensus.cc:738] T 00000000000000000000000000000000 P 21171528d28446c8ac0b1a3f489e8e4b [term 2 LEADER]: Becoming Leader.
 State: Replica: 21171528d28446c8ac0b1a3f489e8e4b, State: 1, Role: LEADER

 TipRemember to add the command with which you launched

 yb-masterto a cron to restart it if it goes down.

-Now we are ready to start the YB-TServers.
+Now you are ready to start the YB-TServers.